timewave-computer/recursive-sp1-verifier/README.md

 ```shell
 cargo test test_arkworks_groth16_proof_batch --release --features sp1 -- --nocapture
 ```
-This test will benchmark 10 recursive proofs of 100 poseidon hashes each.
+This test will benchmark a batch of recursive arkworks proofs.

+The main advantage over using SP1 is that we can quickly generate the groth16 proofs for the openings, without having to wrap every single proof with SP1.

+We only wrap the final recursive verification in SP1 => this is the most expensive step that is applied to a batch of opening ZKPs.